Frog Walks at Hyla Park Nature Preserve

 - Please wear rain gear (rain jacket and splash pants) when necessary.

 - Be mindful and respect the area as habitat to many ecologically sensitive species.
 Do not pick any flowers.
 Do not pick up or touch amphibians in the park unless with a Nature Trust guide.
 Always release amphibians safely back to the wild where they were found.

 *The use of bug and mosquito repellent is not promoted due to its harmful effects on amphibians.
 However, it can be used if necessary.
 Visitors who use mosquito repellent are not allowed to touch amphibians, but can still enjoy the walk.

 The best way to learn about a Frog Walk is through experience!
 Frog Walks are organized when our amphibian friends reappear from their hibernation in the spring and summer months (May-August).

 All are welcome and encouraged to attend a Frog Walk!
-A public tour schedule will be released before the start of June.
-Private Frog Walks can also be arranged for schools, day camps, and other youth/community groups by contacting our Stewardship Coordinator at email@example.com.
+See our events section for a schedule for public walks.
+Private Frog Walks can also be arranged for schools, day camps, and other youth/community groups.

 Frog Walks take place rain or shine, but may be cancelled due to thunder and lightning storms.
 Cancellations will be posted on our Facebook page or announced on the radio.